jtclark2/knights_tour/README.md

 # Setup
 Create new env, and run `make all`.
 This will run the install scripts and a bunch of other checks.

+# Future Improvements:
+There are Todo's noted throughout the code, but nothing critical.
+Just tweaks for fun, that I might add if this project grew into a real game.